FelixChristian011226/AutoHPMA/README.md

 # AutoHPMA - Harry Potter: Magic Awakened Auto Answer Script

 Welcome to the official release page of **AutoHPMA**, an innovative WPF-based tool designed for the enthusiastic players of Harry Potter: Magic Awakened (HPMA).
-This application simplifies your gameplay by automating the process of answering club quizzes, alongside offering features like real-time screenshot capture and image comparison.
+This application simplifies your gameplay by automating the process of answering club quizzes, with a log window showing information during the process.
 Moreover, this application supports background running, which means you don't have to set the game window as foreground window.
 Get ready to level up your HPMA experience with unprecedented ease and efficiency.

 ## Features

 - **Automated Club Quizzes**: With AutoHPMA, you can effortlessly automate the process of answering quizzes in your club, ensuring you never miss out on the valuable rewards.
-- **Real-time Screenshot Capture**: Utilizes cutting-edge technology to capture screenshots in real-time, facilitating efficient and effective answer identification.
-- **Intelligent Image Comparison**: Employs advanced image comparison techniques to swiftly match captured images against a comprehensive database of quiz answers, ensuring accuracy and speed.
+- **Log Window**: The application provides a log window that displays information about the running process, such as the current stage and the options selected in the answer.
 - **Background Operation**: Run AutoHPMA in the background, allowing you to multitask while the script handles quiz answering seamlessly.

 ## Getting Started